 Capacity

 Is the amount of water you can heat in one go or one session.
 Kettles come with 1l, 1.2l, 1.5l.
 1.7l and 2l Capacity.
+Capacity should be choosen depending on the number of people you will be serving from the kettle.

 See Explanation